cmb-chula/pylon/README.md

 python train.py
 ```

-Stats will be available in `csv/pylon/0.csv` where `0` is the seed number.
+Stats will be available at `csv/pylon/0.csv` where `0` is the seed number.

+The checkpoint will be available at `save/pylon/0/best`.

-Editing `train.py` is straightforward.
+Editing `train.py` to other seeds is straightforward.

 #### Evaluation